-I. Meeting the Legislative Mandate on National Eminence and Educational
+I. Meeting the Legislative Mandate on National Eminence and Educational Excellence

-has succeeded in meeting the 1988 legislative mandate to achieve national eminence and to provide outstanding educational opportunities for the citizens of Maryland.
+Salisbury University has succeeded in meeting the 1988 legislative mandate to achieve national eminence and to provide outstanding educational opportunities for the citizens of Maryland.

-named SU among the top 20% of most connected campuses in the United States, praising the access to technology SU offers its students.
+- The Princeton Review named SU among the top 20% of most connected campuses in the United States, praising the access to technology SU offers its students.

 B. Increased Growth, Selectivity, and Diversity